PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-changes.md

 ### Flags

-1 flag was changed, related to maturity
+1 flag was changed, related to maturity.

 Model setting | Applies to                  | Before        | After                           | Flag
 ------------- | --------------------------- | ------------- | ------------------------------- | ------------